thomasyang44/sko-tech-academy/docs/client-onboarding/co-customization.md

+# Customization (Individual)

-**Customization use case scenarios will be posted to the event slack channel prior to lunch on Day 3.**
+**Customization use case scenarios will be posted to the event slack channel prior to lunch on Day 3.
+You may also ask your instructor if you cannot locate them.**

 <br>
 As reminder, please ensure you review the stand and deliver guidelines: